Edward S. Brodkin, MD

 Perelman School of Medicine at the University of Pennsylvania

 Edward S. Brodkin, M.D. is the founder and Director of the Adult Autism Spectrum Program at Penn Medicine.
 Dr. Brodkin is Associate Professor of Psychiatry with tenure at the Perelman School of Medicine at the University of Pennsylvania.
-He is also Co-Director of the Asperger Syndrome Program of Excellence at the University of Pennsylvania.
+He is also Co-Director of the Autism Spectrum Program of Excellence at the University of Pennsylvania.
 He is board certified in psychiatry by the American Board of Psychiatry and Neurology, and he is an attending psychiatrist at the Hospital of the University of Pennsylvania.
 Dr. Brodkin received his A.B.
 Magna Cum Laude in History of Science from Harvard University, where he was elected to Phi Beta Kappa.
 He received an M.D. from Harvard Medical School.
 He then completed an internship in pediatrics and residency in psychiatry at Yale-New Haven Medical Center, and was chief psychiatry resident at the Clinical Neuroscience Research Unit at Yale, which included a clinical and research program for diagnosis and treatment of adults with ASD.
 He went on to a postdoctoral fellowship in neurobiology research at Yale University School of Medicine and genetics research at Princeton University.
 He has been a psychiatrist and faculty member at University of Pennsylvania since 2002.

 Back to Top